mohammadzainabbas/rust-from-dust/docs/CHEATSHEET.md

 | String slice | `&str` |
 | Owned string | `String` |

 > Note: `usize` and `isize` are pointer-sized integers (i.e: they have the same number of bits as the platform's pointer type).
-For e.g: on 64-bit systems, they are 64-bit wide.
-On 32-bit systems, they are 32-bit wide.
+For e.g: on 64-bit systems, they are 64-bit wide and On 32-bit systems, they are 32-bit wide.

 ### Tuple :two_men_holding_hands:
 ```rust